NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Clandestine Cloak.md

 * * *

-**Effect** You pull the cloak's hood up and gain the benefits of [[Spells/Veil of Privacy|Veil of Privacy]] for 1 hour or until you pull the hood back down, whichever comes first.
+**Effect** You pull the cloak's hood up and gain the benefits of [[Veil of Privacy|Veil of Privacy]] for 1 hour or until you pull the hood back down, whichever comes first.

 *Source: Pathfinder GM Core*
 *ORC*